Paper & Converting Machinery

 By the numbers

-Industry in decline: The Pulp and Paper Mills industry has experienced mixed results in recent years, as the global increase in digital media and internet usage have reduced the demand for various traditional paper products such as newsprint.
-Through 2024, the industry will continue to contend with challenges, particularly as paper purchases by print publishing industries slow.
+Through 2025, the industry is projected to contend with challenges, particularly as paper purchases by print publishing industries slow.
 Demand for industrial machinery and equipment typically corresponds to manufacturing activity.
-Despite changing demand in printing and papermaking, market share for new equipment has not changed since 2018, remaining at approximately 18 percent of U.S. machinery manufacturing, which includes printing, paper, food, textile, and various other operators in the machinery manufacturing space.
+Despite changing demand in printing and papermaking, market share for new equipment has not changed since 2018 and has remained at approximately 18 percent of U.S. machinery manufacturing, which includes printing, paper, food, textile and various other operators in the machinery manufacturing space.

-Over six months needed to sell most machines: Adequate time is needed to market paper machines internationally.
+Over Six Months Needed to Sell Most Machines: Adequate time is needed to market paper machines internationally.
 Buyers will need more time to conduct required due diligence and line up financing for a purchasing decision of this magnitude.
-In appraisal scenarios considering less than a six-month disposition period, it is likely that paper machines would sell only for the value of their better components, such as desirable press sections, some of the machine rolls, scanners, pressure-rated dryer cans, selected calenders, and reels.
+Considering less than a six-month disposition period in appraisal scenarios, it is likely that paper machines would sell only for the value of their better components, such as desirable press sections, some of the machine rolls, scanners, pressure-rated dryer cans, selected calendars and reels.

-Consider a Different Approach: It often surprises lenders and companies that most machines valued for removal are worth a fraction of their original value.
-That is why Gordon Brothers recommends an in-place appraisal with a business valuation overlay, in which machinery is valued to remain in place and in operation.
-This approach allows appraisers to consider income-generating and cash-flow aspects of the business that are not considered when estimating liquidation values for removal.
+Consider a Different Approach: It often surprises lenders and companies that most machines valued for removal are worth a fraction of their original value and Gordon Brothers recommends an in-place appraisal with a business valuation overlay, in which machinery is valued to remain in place and in operation.
+This approach allows appraisers to consider income generating and cash flow aspects of the business that are not considered when estimating liquidation values for removal.
 This detailed business analysis attributes some portion of the overall enterprise value to the machinery.
 The valuation principles applied combine the knowledge of the productive capacity of the plants with the knowledge of the demand for and profitability of the products it produces in the current competitive environment.

-By performing a business valuation simultaneous with the process of valuing the machinery and equipment, it is possible to determine the amount of value within the framework of the entire enterprise, as returns (deductions) are taken for other contributory asset categories (working capital, real estate, and identifiable intangibles).
+By performing a business valuation simultaneous with the process of valuing the machinery and equipment, it is possible to determine the amount of value within the framework of the entire enterprise, as returns or deductions are taken for other contributory asset categories like working capital, real estate and identifiable intangibles.
 This value conclusion is representative of all physical depreciation and functional and economic obsolescence affecting the value of the equipment, quantified through the valuation of the business enterprise.
 While many lenders are wary of incurring the additional expense of a business valuation overlay, it can be a more accurate way of determining the true value of paper machines.